sanjanagirish03/techplement/README.md

 # techplement

-start the execution from the newlogin page once you excute it, it will redirect to login page login in buy giving password - set a password and then you will redirect to home page(index.html) page in home page there are main other pages. services page,courses page,get started page you can access it you will get sub pages by accessing it
+STEP 1:- Go to newlogin.html file execute from there once you login with username and password you will get home page(index.html).
+STEP 2:- In index.html page you get many pages like services,courses,getstarted and contact us.
+Step 3:- under each pages there are sub pages will get to know once you access it.
+There are many animated images based on the website, i have also uploaded the syllabus of courses .